Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // Warnings were encountered during analysis:
 //
+// src/longhands.ts:226:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:226:7 - (ae-incompatible-release-tags) The symbol ""background-attachment"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:227:7 - (ae-incompatible-release-tags) The symbol ""background-clip"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:228:7 - (ae-incompatible-release-tags) The symbol ""background-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:229:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:229:7 - (ae-incompatible-release-tags) The symbol ""background-image"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:230:7 - (ae-incompatible-release-tags) The symbol ""background-origin"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:231:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:231:7 - (ae-incompatible-release-tags) The symbol ""background-position-x"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:232:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:232:7 - (ae-incompatible-release-tags) The symbol ""background-position-y"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:233:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:233:7 - (ae-incompatible-release-tags) The symbol ""background-repeat-x"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:234:7 - (ae-incompatible-release-tags) The symbol ""background-repeat-y"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:235:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:235:7 - (ae-incompatible-release-tags) The symbol ""background-size"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:236:7 - (ae-incompatible-release-tags) The symbol ""border-block-end-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:237:7 - (ae-incompatible-release-tags) The symbol ""border-block-end-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:238:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:238:7 - (ae-incompatible-release-tags) The symbol ""border-block-end-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:239:7 - (ae-incompatible-release-tags) The symbol ""border-block-start-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:240:7 - (ae-incompatible-release-tags) The symbol ""border-block-start-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal